Dreizaedra/Unit_Converter/README.txt

 tries to input 0 or a negative number (no other characters allowed either) when clicking the convert button.

-Look at 'Example.png' to see the 2 states of the tool (with and without an input from the user).
+Look at 'Example.png' if you want to see what this tool looks like.

 ____________________________________________________________________________